Everything You Need To Know About Teeth Whitening At Your Vancouver Dentist

 Over the years, like almost everyone, you’ve experienced a natural buildup of organic pigments on your teeth.
 Colorized proteins from coffee, tea, and other foods have simply darkened the natural whiteness of your teeth.
 The use of tobacco, antibiotics, and certain minerals usually speeds the darkening process.
 But, yellowing can be easily reversed.

-What’s the difference between dentist-supervised and over-the counter treatments?
+What’s the difference between dentist-supervised and

 There are many differences, starting with the fact that your teeth and your own dental situation are absolutely unique.
 Which is why the safety of your treatment requires a dentist’s evaluation and supervision.
 You’ll also find that custom trays designed by the dentist will fit better and will consequently expel far less bleaching gel than the unsupervised, over-the-counter, one-size-fits-all treatment alternatives.